helloworlder8/computer_vision/docs/en/guides/yolo-performance-metrics.md

 - **Box(P, R, mAP50, mAP50-95)**: This metric provides insights into the model's performance in detecting objects:

-    - **P (Precision)**: The accuracy of the detected objects, indicating how many detections were correct.
+    - **P (Precision)**: The accuracy of the detected objects, indicating how many predn were correct.

     - **R (Recall)**: The ability of the model to identify all instances of objects in the images.

     - **mAP50**: Mean average precision calculated at an intersection over union (IoU) threshold of 0.50.
-It's a measure of the model's accuracy considering only the "easy" detections.
+It's a measure of the model's accuracy considering only the "easy" predn.

     - **mAP50-95**: The average of the mean average precision calculated at varying IoU thresholds, ranging from 0.50 to 0.95.
 It gives a comprehensive view of the model's performance across different levels of detection difficulty.